Sustainable construction could turn the Gulf’s $2trln construction boom into 4.3mln annual jobs and reduce emissions by 60%

 “If GCC stakeholders – including policymakers, innovators, and developers – embrace a truly innovative and sustainable approach to urban development, they face a golden opportunity to set a new global standard.
 From urban planning to architecture, civil engineering, mechanical systems, and construction materials, sustainable development can unlock deliver widespread better quality of life, incremental economic growth, and develop local skills and jobs,” said Balsam Nehme, Head of Sustainability, Dar Al-Handasah.

-The report from Strategy& and Dar provides 17 high-potential and actionable applications across multiple areas to reduce emissions.
+The report from Strategy and Dar provides 17 high-potential and actionable applications across multiple areas to reduce emissions.
 These include areas such as mobility, managed landscapes, development density, mechanical systems, and construction processes.
-Five notable examples include:

-- Wastewater: Wastewater can easily be treated at the site of generation, which reduces greenhouse gas (GHG) emissions by nearly 90 percent and decreases energy consumption from pumping water to the treatment site.

-- Sustainable pathways: Recycled roads and pathways can reduce embodied carbon by more than 90 percent—and can be half as costly as traditional asphalt roads and require less energy for their production.